What Foods Can You Eat During The First Week of Braces?

 There are many essential aspects of the periodontal ligaments.
 Still, one of particular orthodontic relevance is its ability to regenerate and produce new tissue at exposure to controlled strain, and that is exactly what biomechanics is.

 In more detail, a tooth is a rigid body.
-When orthodontists apply force with braces, brackets and wires, they move the tooth without affecting its structure.
+When orthodontists apply force with Everett braces, brackets, and wires, they move the tooth without affecting its structure.
 However, below the surface of the gums, a tooth sits on a bone.

 From this perspective, it would be inadequate to move teeth because it might cause breaking friction between the tooth and the bone.
 However, the periodontal ligament’s fine layer between the tooth and the bone serves as a cushioning spring.